 My children called it the “last hurrah before school starts”, the marketing department at Kings Dominion calls it BBQ and Brew.

 Either way, Saturdays and Sundays now through August 20 there’s mouthwatering BBQ at the third annual Kings Dominion BBQ and Brew Fest.
-It’s all real good, with dishes from their new executive chef that you can chomp to the toe-tapping live entertainment and wash it all down with an ice cold beer in the shaded beer garden with craft beers from Virginia.
+It’s all really good, with dishes from their new executive chef that you can chomp to the toe-tapping live entertainment and wash it all down with an ice-cold beer in the shaded beer garden with craft beers from Virginia.

-We let Kings Dominion fire of the grill and we hit the park, getting our taste buds ready.
+We let Kings Dominion fire off the grill and we hit the park, getting our taste buds ready.

 If you’ve followed along, you know every visit to Kings Dominion for my family begins at the Moon Tree.
 This time, we had a surprise waiting for us.

-At the end of the day, this was my favorite part of this visit to Kings Dominion.
-The tree that orbited the moon 34 times now has a plaque of recognition.
+This was my favorite part of this visit to Kings Dominion.
+The tree that orbited the moon 34 times (HuffPost) now has a recognition plaque.
 It’s a beautiful thing.

 I reached out to Katelyn at King’s Dominion and asked her to share how the plaque came to be: